Prisca92/Project-4-final/README.md

-For more details see our final model
+For more details see our Final Model File

 Tableau Link: